Alaska is The Last Frontier.

 Talkeetna – This small town is known for its former Mayor, Stubbs the Cat, and being the gateway to Alaska’s most iconic park, Denali National Park.
 There’s a lot more to Talkeetna’s one-mile-long main street full of bars and restaurants.
 Talkeetna is great for camping, cross-country skiing, mountain biking, canoeing, and there’s even a fun zip-line that you can try.
 Before you leave, you must try a razzy from the Talkeetna Roadhouse.
 It will change your life.

 Healy – This year-round community is located 11 miles north of the entrance to Denali National Park.
 There are a few tours that are offered here like dog mushing and ATV tours.
 This area is also famous for the bus where Christopher McCandless, the subject of Into the Wild, lived and died.
-Many people attempt to visit the bus and unfortunately, there have been many fatalities, so I don’t recommend trying it yourself.
-Instead, head to 49th State Brewing Co. along the Parks Highway and see a replica of the bus while enjoying tasty beer!
+Many people attempt to visit the bus and unfortunately, there have been many fatalities.
+The bus was removed in 2020.
+Head to 49th State Brewing Co. along the Parks Highway and see a replica of the bus while enjoying tasty beer!
 If you’re lucky, you may get to dance to a local band in their amazing beer garden.
 I also recommend trying the beer cheese pretzel here.

 Fairbanks – This is the second largest city in Alaska and it gets 24 hours of sunlight for seventy days from May 17 to July 27.
 Fairbanks is a great place to start your Alaska road trip.
 It’s also one of the best places to see the Northern Lights, or aurora borealis.
 March tends to have the most solar flares, increasing your chances of seeing the lights during that time.
 There’s a lot to do in this city like relax in Chena Hot Springs, visit the Ice Museum, or meet some reindeer at the Running Reindeer Ranch.